carina-fehr/osProject/README.md

 To run getchar function on simulated program:
 - To run getcharEda with test_getcharEda: read instructions at the beginning of the getcharEda file

-To run LinkOS.sh (permanent script that runs OShomework.sh through GitHub:
+To run LinkOS.sh (permanent script that runs OShomework.sh through GitHub):
 - Look at the beginning of the LinkOS.sh file for bash line to execute